- Chart

 Strengths

-- Diversified business model across insurance, funeral services, and mortgages.
+- Diversified business model across insurance, funeral services, and mortgage lending.

-- Established history and brand recognition in its core markets.
+- Established presence and customer loyalty in its operating regions.

 Weaknesses